jdamboeck/preview-maker/rebuild_plan/git_workflow.md

 - **Main Branch**: `main` - Contains the stable, production-ready code
 - **Development Branch**: `develop` - Integration branch for feature development

+## Preferred Tools

+For all Git operations, we recommend using GitHub CLI (`gh`) or GitHub MCP functions over direct Git commands:

+- **GitHub CLI**: Command-line tool that brings GitHub to your terminal
+- **GitHub MCP Functions**: Functions for GitHub operations in supported environments
+- **Direct Git**: Use only for local operations when GitHub CLI is unavailable

+For a comprehensive guide on GitHub CLI usage, see [docs/github_cli_guide.md](../docs/github_cli_guide.md).

 ## Branching Strategy

 We follow a modified GitFlow workflow with these branch types: